beemojs/dev/README.md

 So... all these configs are personal preference and won't change drastically.
 You're welcome to use them as-is, but changes are unlikely to land.
 Feel free to create an issue otherwise so that we can discuss the intended change.

+### Why tabs over spaces?

+The JavaScript ecosystem heavily prefers spaces over tabs.
+However, tabs are more accessible as they allow developers with vision impairments to control their indentation and improve its readability.
+Preferring accessibility compliance over a stylistic choice is always the better option.